 Welcome to the Cranberry Lake 50!

 Cranberry Lake and the lands that surround it provide some of the best hiking, biking, paddling, fishing, skiing and camping experiences available in the northeastern United States.
-This corner of the Adirondack Park is rich in forests, water, wildlife, peace and natural beauty.
+This corner of the Adirondack Park in Northern New York state is rich in forests, water, wildlife, peace and natural beauty.
 The Cranberry Lake 50 (a 50-mile circumnavigation of Cranberry Lake) is the perfect way to experience it all.
 In Cranberry Lake you will find authentic wilderness and you will connect to nature in way that is increasingly difficult in the northeast, if not the world.
 The Cranberry Lake 50 will guide you through this wilderness, through old-growth forests, past back country ponds, across a fascinatingly glaciated landscape, to peaceful campsites, a rejuvenated spirit, a laudable achievement and a memorable adventure.

 It’s not all about wilderness.
 The CL50 will also expose you to a community, a culture and a way of life common throughout the Adirondacks.
 You will pass through two ‘trail towns’ (historically and presently very small, nature-connected hamlets).
 Your adventure brings purpose to these towns, as similar outdoor pursuits have for well over 100 years.
 The CL50 is designed to welcome you to this area and encourage you to return.